Men of Steele, Book 5

 Former military special operator Jeff Patarava has good reasons to keep his distance from his impossibly perfect coworker, but when her life is threatened, his resolve is shot to hell.
 Forced into close proximity, sparks fly as he learns she’s far more than her flawless appearance suggests.
 Now, he’ll put everything on the line to keep her alive.

-- Special Operations Weather Team Airmen like Jeff Patarava are real.
-They're a blend of air commando and meteorologist, trained to covertly enter hostile or denied territory to assess the terrain and weather in support of other special operations teams.
+- Special Operations Weather Team Airmen like Jeff Patarava are a blend of air commando and meteorologist, trained to covertly enter hostile or denied territory to assess the terrain and weather in support of other special operations teams.
 Pretty cool, right?

 - Some of the songs that sustained me while writing Blind Justice include London Thunder by Foals, If I Had a Heart (“Vikings” Intro Song) by Fever Ray, The Imitation Game by Alexandre Desplat and the London Symphony Orchestra, and You're Somebody Else by flora cash.